LiLabAtVT/MetaPlantDiseaseML/README.md

 # Dependencies and Requirements

-This Project is developed in Python with Modules and external tooks.
+This Project is developed in Python with Modules and external tools.

 Before running this pipeline, a dependency check should be performed first to make sure every dependency is correctly installed.